Los Angeles movie theaters could open next week to limited capacity

 Movie theaters in New York City, the second-largest movie-going region in the United States, opened their doors at 25% capacity on March 5.

+Theater operators including AMC Entertainment Cineworld Plc and Cinemark Holdings Inc were badly hurt by the extended closures and hope they will have blockbusters movies to show this summer, typically their most lucrative season.
+Hollywood studios postponed major releases in 2020 or sent their films to streaming services.

+The first big-budget action movie on the 2021 Hollywood schedule is Walt Disney Co’s “Black Widow,” which is currently set for May 7.
+Other films on the summer schedule include “Fast & Furious” sequel “F9” and “Top Gun: Maverick” starring Tom Cruise.

-Reporting by Lisa Richwine in Los Angeles; Editing by Chris Reese and Matthew Lewis
+Reporting by Lisa Richwine in Los Angeles; Editing by Matthew Lewis & Shri Navaratnam

 Our Standards: The Thomson Reuters Trust Principles.